 - Designing and manufacturing upmarket office boardroom furniture

 If you create large furniture pieces, such as sofas, then you would possibly need to provide a delivery service.
-Depending about the target market and who you distribute, a limited number of stockholders or a much greater number of end-user buyers can need to receive orders.
-You may also be able to sell other furniture makers specialized services, such as French polishing or veneer planning.
+Depending on the target market and who you distribute, a limited number of stockholders or a much greater number of end-user buyers can need to receive orders.
+You may also be able to sell other furniture makers’ specialized services, such as French polishing or veneer planning.

 Don’t overlook that if you plan to give a variety, your retailer consumers will like examples showing numerous finishes or textiles.
 When you add different collections, don’t underestimate the expense of manufacturing them and removing them.

 People want furniture pieces to last for a considerable duration and the industry has suffered from a large number of goods in the past that have been returned to the retailer/manufacturer since defects have been created.
 You should offer the returns policies some consideration so that the consumers in the retailer know what protocol to adopt in the case of a consumer complaint.
 Set down explicitly the requirements of any warranties you provide, such as a five-year warranty against poor workmanship and products.